vikas2cool18/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 ## Development Instructions

-1. Copy and rename `.env.example` file to `.env` and edit settings
-2. Run `npm install` command to install dependencies
+1. Run `npm install` command to install dependencies
-3. Run `npx prisma migrate dev` command to initialize the database or `npx prisma generate` command if the database already exists
+2. Edit the environment variable and add "DATABASE_URL" as value "postgresql://postgres:postgres@localhost:5432/storefront_backend_test?schema=public".
+This is done to run the testcases.
+Then fire a command "npm run test" n order to run the test cases.
+3. Edit the environment variable and add "DATABASE_URL" as value "postgresql://postgres:postgres@localhost:5432/storefront_backend?schema=public".
+Open a new command prompt and run the command `npm run build`
-4. Run `npm start` or `npm run dev` command to run local server (it restarts each time the code is changed)
+4. Run `npm run start` command to run local server (it restarts each time the code is changed)
+5. start testing the api, i am also attaching a postman collection for creating a user and authenticating a user and generate he jwt token.
+It is uploaded in the codebase as storefront.postman_collection.json.
+Please import the collection in the postman.